 IRS Reiterates Prohibition of and Penalty for Pre-Tax Employer Reimbursement for Health Premiums

-Recently, the IRS issued a Frequently Asked Questions (FAQ) list that reiterates earlier guidance disallowing pre-tax employer reimbursements for employee health care premiums.
+Recently, the IRS issued a Frequently Asked Questions (FAQ) list (link is no longer available on the Department of Labor website 7/5/18) that reiterates earlier guidance disallowing pre-tax employer reimbursements for employee health care premiums.
 The FAQ also calls attention to the $100 per day, per employee penalty for non-compliance (Title 26 Internal Revenue Code § 4980D)

 The initial guidance from last fall indicated that pre-tax employer reimbursements for healthcare premiums would be categorized as group health plans and, thus, would not be permissible as they would not comply with the requirements for group health plans under the Affordable Care Act.
 Since that time, however, many people have attempted to find alternate solutions in order to continue the practice of reimbursing employee premiums in lieu of providing a full health plan.